Canning Stewed Tomatoes

 If you get your tomatoes at the farmer’s market, make sure to walk around and ask a few farmers if they have a box of tomatoes that are too ripe that they can sell you at a discounted price.

-Many farmers will remove too-ripe tomatoes from their table and set them in boxes in the back of their booth.
+Many farmers will remove too-ripe tomatoes from their tables and set them in boxes in the back of their booths.
 They’ll be happy to sell you tomatoes for canning but often you have to ask them if they have them since they hide them (they are not too pretty).

 Since I wanted to remove the skin before processing the tomatoes, I had to boil a large pot of water, add the tomatoes to the boiling water for a couple of minutes and then remove them and add them to an ice bath before peeling (that’s what you’ll do if you don’t freeze).

-Processing the tomatoes right after picking was so hard because it takes a good amount of time to handle tomatoes and when you have 7 million other things that all have to get done at the same time you end up finding yourself cooking tomatoes at 12 AM.
+Processing the tomatoes right after picking was so hard because it takes a good amount of time to handle tomatoes, and during the growing season there isn’t a lot of time to spend in the kitchen.

 No more!
 Now I simply pick my tomatoes, let them ripen on the kitchen counter or in a crate on the kitchen floor and when they are ready, if we don’t eat them fresh, I throw them in the freezer in a plastic bag.